Vikaspogu/blog/content/blog/pi-garage-k3s.md

 npm i rpio express -S
 ```

-Create an express app which starts on port `8080` in `server.js` file
+Create an express app that starts on port `8080` in `server.js` file

 ```javascript
 "use strict";